Anadea/anadea_blog/content/posts/ai-driven-software-development-guide-for-businesses/index.md

 ## Conclusion

 AI-driven software development is gradually reshaping all the stages of SDLC.
 Today, artificial intelligence can be applied to accelerate coding and testing, enhance documentation and backlog management, as well as optimize release workflows.
-Thanks to AI implementation, teams can focus on high-value tasks without allocating too many resources for repetitive processes that don’t require human creativity or critical thinking.
+Thanks to AI implementation, teams can focus on high-value tasks without allocating too many resources for repetitive processes that don't require human creativity or critical thinking.

 AI adoption requires a strategic approach.
 Steps like prioritizing use cases, maintaining human-in-the-loop oversight, ensuring traceability, and measuring outcomes are crucial for your AI initiatives.